thirteenpylons/teachthis/README.md

     So this will be an open source guide to teaching coding where if the student sees issues they can contribute and make it a better class.

+## Contributing
+    We accept contributions through Pull Requests.
+    This project will not get anywhere without you!
+I simply do not know everything and cannot be perfect.
+    Follow the CODE_OF_CONDUCT.